Dreams & Dream Resources

 First time callers

 can receive help gettig rid of nightmares and night terrors wih a Free Dream Interpretation via phone or online chat (3 free minutes to ask one

 Nightmares, Bad Dreams, and Night Terrors - Nightmare

 Get Nightmare help now.
-Get help getting rid of nightmares, bad dreams and night terrors so you can sleep again!
+Type your question into the box and get help getting rid of nightmares, bad dreams and night terrors so you can sleep again!

 Help Getting Rid Of Nightmares, Bad Dreams and Night Terror Help!

 Nightmares: Training Films for Spiritual Warriors

 Whenever any dream is remembered, it is an indication that the waking mind has a creative, transformative role to play in the evolution of whatever issue the dream is presenting.
 For millions of years, the ability to pay immediate and focused attention to nasty, threatening stuff has been a primary survival test.
 The creatures who pay effective attention to threats tend to survive, and the ones who don't tend not to survive.
 In this way, we have been shaped by natural selection to be inherently predisposed to pay attention to ugly, scary, and menacing experiences.